 After my trip on the Disney Fantasy a few weeks ago, I’m definitely “on board” (pun intended) with the idea of family cruises.
 However, like most family vacations, a cruise vacation requires lots of advance planning, and if you don’t know what to expect, you’ll want to make sure you are prepared BEFORE you leave!
-Based upon what I learned, here are my tips for those going on a Disney cruise.
+Based upon what I learned, here’s my advice for those families planning to go on a Disney cruise.

-- Be smart with packing.
-Pack a power strip if you have lots of electronic devices.
+Be smart with packing.
 Keep in mind that you can’t plug in your own hair dryer (one is provided), and there’s no iron in the rooms.
 Also, space in the bathroom is very limited – there’s no spreading out of all of your toiletries (like I tend to do).
+Think vertical space!

-- Bring magnets!
+Bring magnets!
 All of the doors are magnetic, so consider bringing magnetic hooks so you can hang things from the door.
 Also, many Disney Cruise Line guests decorate their stateroom doors with magnets as a way to differentiate their door from the sea of identical looking doors.

 Disclosure: I was aboard the Disney Fantasy as part of the Traveling Mom Retreat at no cost to me.
 All opinions are my own.